rcky844/knowledge-handbook/Biology/Anatomy/Nutrition in humans/Balanced diet.md

 *See also: [[Body mass index]]*

 ##### Undernutrition
-Undernutrition occurs when energy intake from food is lower than energy output.
-It may occur during <u>fasting</u>.
+**Undernutrition** occurs when energy intake from food is lower than energy output.
+It may occur during <span style="color: aqua">fasting</span>.

-During this condition, our bodies will use (1) <u>glycogen in liver and skeletal muscles</u> and (2) <u>subcutaneous fat</u>, causing weight loss.
-Prolonged starvation and the absence of fat reserves will cause our bodies to use (3) <u>muscle proteins</u> as a source of energy.
+During this condition, our bodies will use (1) <span style="color: lightgreen">glycogen in liver and skeletal muscles</span> and (2) <span style="color: lightgreen">subcutaneous fat</span>, causing weight loss.
+Prolonged starvation and the absence of fat reserves will cause our bodies to use (3) <span style="color: lightgreen">muscle proteins</span> as a source of energy.

-Severe protein deficiency can lead to kwashiorkor, symptoms include stunted growth, anaemia, hair loss, swollen belly (tissue fluid accumulates in the abdomen).
+Severe protein deficiency can lead to <span style="color: violet">kwashiorkor</span>, symptoms include stunted growth, anaemia, hair loss, <u>swollen belly</u> (tissue fluid accumulates in the abdomen).

 ##### Overnutrition
-Overnutrition occurs when energy intake from food is higher than energy output.
-It may occur when the person heat too much or lack sufficient physical activity.
+**Overnutrition** occurs when energy intake from food is higher than energy output.
+It may occur when the person <span style="color: aqua">eat too much or lack sufficient physical activity</span>.

-During this condition, out bodies will store the excess as fat and cause weight gain.
+During this condition, out bodies will <span style="color: lightgreen">store the excess as fat and cause weight gain</span>.
 Serious condition of overweight is obesity which leads to high blood pressure, heart diseases, diabetes, gallstones or serious damage to the joints.